Diseases & Conditions

 There are four main types of leukemia:

-Acute Lymphoblastic Leukemia is the most common type, representing about 80 percent of all cases.
+Acute lymphoblastic leukemia is the most common type, representing about 80% of all cases.
 It occurs most often in children and teenagers.

 The cause of leukemia is not known.
 Some things may increase your risk for developing it, however, such as having certain hereditary conditions, being exposed to certain toxins, or having certain types of viral infections.

 Symptoms of leukemia vary, depending on the specific type; however, many patients will experience:

 - Fatigue, exercise intolerance, and shortness of breath — due to decreased red blood cells (anemia)

 - Increased susceptibility to infections — due to decreased production of normal functioning white blood cells

 - Easy bruising and bleeding — due to decreased platelet production (thrombocytopenia)